The 20 Best RUNX1 Familial Platelet Disorder Doctors in Japan

 Tokyo, JP

-Masatoshi Sakurai practices in Tokyo, Japan.
+Masatoshi Sakurai practices practicing medicine in Tokyo, Japan.
 Mr. Sakurai is rated as an Advanced expert by MediFind in the treatment of RUNX1 Familial Platelet Disorder.
-His top areas of expertise are RUNX1 Familial Platelet Disorder, Exogenous Lipoid Pneumonia, Paroxysmal Cold Hemoglobinuria, Bone Marrow Transplant, and Thymectomy.
+He is also highly rated in 10 other conditions, according to our data.
+His clinical expertise encompasses RUNX1 Familial Platelet Disorder, Paroxysmal Cold Hemoglobinuria, Paroxysmal Nocturnal Hemoglobinuria (PNH), Bone Marrow Transplant, and Thymectomy.

 Advanced in RUNX1 Familial Platelet Disorder